rcos/rcos-handbook/docs/membership/project_pairing.md

 ## Overview

-The goal of project Project Pairing is to ensure that each student finds a project that matches their interests.
+The goal of Project Pairing is to ensure that each student finds a project that matches their interests.
 Finding a project can be very nerve-wracking, especially for new members.
 Project Pairing was introduced to address this problem.

 Project Pairing should take place the meeting directly after the last Pitch Day and **must** take place before the first Small Group meeting.
 During Project Pairing, each project that is currently seeking new members is made easily visible to all members seeking projects.
 For this reason, it is crucial that all projects and members are present in the same location.